NextCenturyCorporation/mcs-scene-generator/ILE_API.md

     other objects and can open and close, like chests.
 These containers will not be large enough to contain the target.
 If a goal target does not exist, generation will fail.
+    - `"context"`: Objects (also called "distractors") that are small, pickupable, and serve to clutter the room to possibly distract the AI.
+    They are never the same shape as the target object, if the scene has a goal with a target object.
     - `"obstacles"`: Objects that prevent movement through/under them but allow sight through them, like chairs or tables with four individual legs.